Buckingham County, Virginia: 2010 Census

 The largest ancestry groups are listed as 18.7% American, 9.2% English, and 5.4% German.
 People of African American descent comprise 35.1% of the population, usually having European ancestry as well.

 There were 5,965 households, out of which 26.3% had children under the age of 18 living with them, 48.1% were married couples living together, 15.3% had a female householder with no husband present, 5.6 had a male householder with no wife present, and 31.1% were non-families.
 26.1% of all households were made up of individuals living alone.
 The average household size was 2.48 and the average family size was 2.95.

-In the county, the population was spread out, with 19.2% under the age of 18, .6% from 20 to 24, 13% from 25 to 34, 22.8% from 35 to 49, and 22% from 50–64, and 14.3% who were 65 years of age or older.
+In the county, the population was spread out, with 19.2% under the age of 18, .6% from 20 to 24, 13% from 25 to 34, 22.8% from 35 to 49, and 22% from 50 to 64, and 14.3% who were 65 years of age or older.
 There were 9,493 males and 7,653 females.
 The median age was 41.7.

 The median income for a household in the county was $36,378.
 Males had a median income of $36,420 versus $32,327 for females.
 The per capita income for the county was $16,938.
 About 21.1% of the population were below the poverty line.

 In education, 38.2% of the population over age 25 graduated high school (or equivalent), 13.9% had some college, no degree, 3.8% hold an associate degree, 10.9% hold a bachelor's degree, and 10.9% hold a Graduate or Professional degree.

+Industry

+Traditional sectors

+Buckingham County's economy has historically been rooted in agriculture and forestry.
+Livestock—particularly beef and feeder cattle—constitute a large share of agricultural revenue, while hay and other feed crops support local farms.
+Timberland is a significant county resource, with large areas of privately owned forest contributing to local timber harvests and wood-related employment.

+Other important employment sectors include construction, retail trade, and health care and social assistance.

+Emerging: solar industry

+Since the early 2020s, Buckingham County has become a focal point for utility-scale solar development.
+Several projects have been proposed, permitted, or constructed in the county, representing new investment in renewable energy infrastructure and changes to the county's land use profile.

+Notable projects cited in local and regional coverage include smaller agrivoltaic projects and larger utility arrays.
+One reported facility, Black Bear Solar, was described in local reporting as adopting agrivoltaic practices, pairing solar arrays with beekeeping to support pollinators and compatible agricultural uses.
+Larger projects such as Riverstone Solar (reported to cover substantial acreage and produce on the order of tens to hundreds of megawatts) have also been reported in the regional press.